403(b) Fix-It Guide - You didn’t adopt a written plan intended to satisfy the law by December 31, 2009

 Voluntary Correction Program:

 TPS must put the plan’s operations into a written plan.
 All mandatory provisions must be included, together with any optional provisions.
 This written plan must be adopted by TPS and be effective January 1, 2009.
 In addition, TPS must file a VCP submission and pay the proper fee, which based on 350 employees is $5,000.
-Plan sponsors are encouraged to make their VCP submission using the model documents in Appendix C, including Schedule 2 when preparing the submission.
-They must include Forms 8950 and 8951.
+Plan sponsors are encouraged to make their VCP submission using the model documents, including Form 14568, Appendix C Part I – Model VCP Submission Compliance Statement, and Form 14568-B, Schedule 2 – Nonamender Failures (other than those to which Schedule 1 applies) and the Failure to Adopt a 403(b) Plan Timely, when preparing the submission.
+They must include Forms 8950 and 8951

 Audit Closing Agreement Program: